brandur/sorg/content/passages-drafts/001-portland.md

 machine all week and you'd be lucky to have a transit employee notice, let alone help.)
 Everywhere you go, store clerks and strangers strike you up for conversation.
-While in the back of rideshare, drivers tell meaningful stories about their lives in the area.
+While in the back of a rideshare, drivers tell meaningful stories about their lives in the area.

 ![Portland](/assets/passages/001-portland/L1010468@2x.jpg)

 The city's beautiful.
-Calm and well-maintained downtown streets spread out to become eclectic inner city suburbs where each house has an interesting shape.
+Calm and well-maintained downtown streets spread out to become eclectic inner city suburbs where each house has a unique shape.
 Clusters of wild shrubbery grow out front instead of the usual lawn.
-The shops and sights offer an amazing variety; in the first few days we ate at Atsuri, a ramen shop whose only other location is in Tokyo, had espresso and Turkish delight at the top of a double decker bus parked parked behind a row of food trucks (ToV coffee & tea), and had the best hot wings of my life at Pok Pok.
+The shops and sights offer an amazing variety; in the first few days we ate at Atsuri, a ramen shop whose only other location is in Tokyo, had espresso and Turkish delight on couches on top of a double-decker bus permanently parked behind a row of food trucks (ToV coffee & tea), and had the best hot wings of my life at Pok Pok.

 The wedding took place outside the city in Hillsboro atop a hill overlooking a vineyard on one side, and a golden field of wheat on the other (later to be set ablaze by the setting sun).
-The ceremony was held within a grove shaded by a group of tall trees (which many of us wearing jackets on the hot day were very thankful for).
+The ceremony was held within a grove shaded by a group of tall trees (which those of us wearing jackets on the hot day were very thankful for).
 Will officiated, using notes taped to the inside of a hardbound copy of Homer's _Odyssey_.
-Dinner was accompanied by speeches from the fathers of the bridge and groom, and followed by dancing at sunset, enabled by special varieties of margaritas and mint julips designed by the bride and groom themselves.
+Dinner was accompanied by speeches from the fathers of the bridge and groom, and followed by dancing at sunset, enabled by special varieties of margaritas and mint julips specially designed by the bride and groom.
 We were eventually handed a breakfast burrito and loaded back onto a bus bound for our hotel.
 The couple in the seat next to us had managed to smuggle a 1.75L Costco size bottle of Bullitt bourbon on board.
-The rest of the ride back was a blur.
+The rest of the ride back whizzed by in a blur.

 ### Salt & Straw